ahmadsaad58/MongoDB-WebApp/Tutorial/README.md

 </html>
 ```

 For now this looks like a simple HTML page but upon closer inspection, you see the line containing ```{% block body %}{% endblock %}```.
 This is part of Jinja and allows other templates to fit right in between.
-This layout file will us save us some time in the future since we no longer have to rewrite an entire HTML file, we can write smaller blocks that can fit in between the body and end blocks.
+This layout file will us save us some time in the future since we no longer have to rewrite an entire HTML file, we can instead write smaller blocks that can fit in between the body and end blocks.
 This will also prevent us from copy pasting.

 In order for our web app to route us to the correct pages, we must add endpoints to our back end.
 We will **not** use Flask-Restful for this, instead we will add an anotation like we did in the *hello-world example* earlier.
 It should look like this: